s-kust/stocks-data-backend/README.md

 for key in secret:
     secret[key] = secret[key].replace('\\n', '\n')
 ```
-See the details in the `import-all-row-tickers` function.
+See the example in the `import-all-row-tickers` function.